Home / Services / Managed M365

 Phase 1 — Initial conversation & assessment

 We start with a 30-minute initial call, followed by a structured look into your tenant.
-We see which licenses are assigned, how identities are built, where permissions sit, what Defender reports.
-Delivery: an honest assessment as a compact document that management can also read — what’s good, what’s off, what’s urgent, what can wait.
+We look at which licenses are assigned, how identities are structured, where permissions sit, what Defender reports.
+Deliverable: an honest assessment as a compact document that management can read too — what’s good, what’s off, what’s urgent, what can wait.

 Phase 2 — Architecture plan

 Based on the assessment, we work out the target state with you.
 Which license for which role, which Conditional Access policies, which SharePoint structure, which device lifecycle.
-Delivery: an architecture plan that is comprehensible, that an external auditor can also read, and that has a clear implementation order.
+Deliverable: an architecture plan that is comprehensible, that an external auditor can read, and that has a clear implementation order.

 Phase 3 — Implementation in controlled steps

-We roll out changes step by step — each step with a small pilot group, then broadly, always with a rollback path.
+We roll out changes step by step — each step with a small test group first, then broadly, always with a rollback path.
 No big-bang migration with three weeks of risk.
-Delivery: step by step, a tenant that helps you work instead of keeping you busy.
+Deliverable: step by step, a tenant that helps you work instead of keeping you busy.

 Phase 4 — Handover & ongoing operations

-At the end there is documentation with which, theoretically, someone else could take over — deliberately.
+At the end there is documentation that would, in theory, let another provider take over from us at any time — deliberately so.
 We build operations so that you are not dependent on us.
-Optionally, we accompany ongoing operations: quarterly license and governance review, response to Microsoft changes, shared roadmap.
-Delivery: a tenant that runs stably in daily work, and a quarterly rhythm in which nothing “rusts over years” anymore.
+Optionally, we support ongoing operations: a quarterly license and governance review, responses to Microsoft changes, a shared roadmap.
+Deliverable: a tenant that runs stably in daily work, and a quarterly rhythm in which nothing “rusts away for years” anymore.

 What you can expect from us — and what not